fbpx

 Almonds Nutty, Mild Ideal for honey-nut butters or adding to baked goods

-Walnuts Earthy, Rich Complements honey in granolas or honey-sweetened bread
+Walnuts Sweet, Floral Complements honey in granolas or honey-sweetened bread

-Hazlenuts Sweet, Nutty Great in honey spreads or honey-infused desserts.
+Hazelnuts Sweet, Nutty Great in honey spreads or honey-infused desserts

 What adjustments should I make when baking with honey instead of sugar?